Yogesh-K-Matkar/react_concept_react_app/README.md

     npx npm-check-updates (To verify all packages listed with their current and latest available version) npx npm-check-updates -u (To update all packages to the latest version, listing with their older version in the previous npx command)

+    npm update (Update to nearest to the latest version not the latest version)

 ```